 Then trek through a trove of artifacts, photographs, weaponry and uniforms.
 A battlefield Jeep hulks in one display.
 Newspaper clippings describe German prisoners of war held here, including one ex-POW who journeyed back decades later, for a visit.

 Most artifacts arrive via private citizens or service people with Camp Blanding ties.
 Eighty percent of the treasure overflowing upstairs storage came from civilians, Hughes says.
 But, not everything carries exterior provenance.
 Given Camp Blanding’s age, a recent cleanup of a base building prompted a phone call.

-“In a back corner was an old World War II teletype machine,” Hughes said of the caller’s impetus. “‘Do you want it?’
+“In a back corner was an old World War II teletype machine,” Hughes remembered the caller saying. “‘Do you want it?’
 And we said yes.”

 Initially not excited — the museum has a teletype machine — he was shocked when the donation arrived.
 It required several men to haul it inside; a metal monstrosity.